ahmad-kashkoush/gitlab-web-ide-report/README.md

 The following report summarizes the work done during Google Summer of Code 2025 along with the results, scope for improvements and future work.
 This also serves as the final project report with all the contributions.

 ## Basic Info

 - Name: Ahmed Kashkoush
 - Email: ahmedkashkoush464@gmail.com
-- Gitlab Username: ahmad-kashkoush
+- GitLab Username: ahmad-kashkoush
 - LinkedIn: https://www.linkedin.com/in/ahmad-kashkoush/
-- Project Title: Add additional source control operations to the Web IDE
+- Project Title: Add Additional Source Control Operations to the Web IDE
 - Project Link: https://gitlab.com/gitlab-org/gitlab-web-ide
 - Project Tracker: https://gitlab.com/groups/gitlab-org/-/epics/11142
 - Final Report: (todo: ask mentor)